Danilqa/web-performance-handbook/README.md

-# Performance Metrics Glossary
+# Performance Handbook

 <img align="right" width="100" height="100" title="Logo"
 src="./static/images/logo.png" />

+Support the project by giving it a star! ⭐

+## Metrics

-This glossary contains a list of the most common metrics which may appear in articles, DevTools, Lighthouse, and other various tools for working with web performance.
+This is a list of the most common metrics which may appear in articles, DevTools, Lighthouse, and other various tools for working with web performance.
 Everything is sorted in the alphabetical order.

 The factual data is primarily sourced from MDN, web.dev and w3c, however the short description has been rewritten and enhanced.

-Support the project by giving it a star! ⭐

 ---

-## CLS
+### CLS

 **Cumulative Layout Shift**